falcosecurity/falco-website/content/en/docs/getting-started/kubernetes-quickstart.md

     kubectl create namespace falco
     ```

 * Use Helm to install Falco and Falcosidekick.
 Notice we are specifying the eBPF probe and the information to forward any alerts with a priority higher than *Notice* to our Slack server.
+Be sure to change the last parameter from *changeme* to your name.

     ```plain
     helm install falco -n falco --set driver.kind=ebpf --set tty=true falcosecurity/falco \
     --set falcosidekick.enabled=true \
-    --set falcosidekick.config.slack.webhookurl="https://hooks.slack.com/services/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" \
+    --set falcosidekick.config.slack.webhookurl=$(base64 --decode <<< "aHR0cHM6Ly9ob29rcy5zbGFjay5jb20vc2VydmljZXMvVDA0QUhTRktMTTgvQjA1SzA3NkgyNlMvV2ZHRGQ5MFFDcENwNnFzNmFKNkV0dEg4") \
     --set falcosidekick.config.slack.minimumpriority=notice \
-    --set falcosidekick.config.customfields="user:<changeme>"
+    --set falcosidekick.config.customfields="user:changeme"
     ```

+{{% pageinfo color=warning %}}
+**Important**

+Be sure to change the last parameter from *changeme* to your name.

+{{% /pageinfo %}}

 * Wait for the Falco and Falcosidekick pods to come online.